GULPF/tiny_sqlite/src/tiny_sqlite/private/documentation.rst

 Prepared statements
 ###################

-All the procedures described above operate directly on the database connection.
-In addition to those procedures, ``tiny_sqlite`` also offer an API for preparing SQL statements in advance.
+All the procedures for executing SQL described above creates and executes prepared statements internally.
+In addition to those procedures, ``tiny_sqlite`` also offers an API for preparing SQL statements explicitly.
 Prepared statements are created with the `stmt <#stmt,DbConn,string>`_ procedure, and the same procedures for executing SQL that are available directly on the connection object are also available for the prepared statement:

 .. code-block:: nim